Articles in this section

 ActiveTimeTeamPulse.gif

-How can you see details of Passive Time?
+How can you see the details of Passive Time?

 In this example, mail.google.com is considered a Productive activity and classified as Productive Active.
-The employee went passive while in gmail so therefore that passive time is classified as Productive Passive.
+The employee went passive while in Gmail, so that passive time is classified as Productive Passive.

 Screen_Shot_2021-01-19_at_7.59.20_PM.png

-You can also see the employee was passive for longer than 5 minutes so any time after the 5-minute mark is shown as Passive - locked.
-Given the user is not interacting with their computer while Passive, ActivTrak cannot determine exactly what they are doing.
+Given that the user is not interacting with their computer while Passive, ActivTrak cannot determine exactly what they are doing.
 Therefore, we stopped collecting passive time after 5 minutes to prevent over-reporting.

 If an Admin changes the Active Time or Passive Time settings, does this change historical data?